kalxas/rasdaman/doc/main/04_ql-guide.rst

 DBMS, for our purposes called the *base DBMS*.

-On the other hand, the base DBMS usually will hold alphanumeric data (such as metadata) besides the array data. rasdaman offers means to establish references between arrays and alphanumeric data in both directions.
+On the other hand, the base DBMS usually will hold alphanumeric data (such as metadata) besides the array data.
+Rasdaman offers means to establish references between arrays and alphanumeric data in both directions.